kubernetes/website/content/en/blog/_posts/2019-12-09-volume-snapshot-beta.md

 #### Importing an existing volume snapshot with Kubernetes

-You can always expose a pre-existing volume snapshot in Kubernetes by manually creating a `VolumeSnapshotContent` object to represent the existing volume snapshot.
-Because `VolumeSnapshotContent` is a non-namespace API object, only a cluster admin may have the permission to create it.
+You can always expose a pre-existing volume snapshot in Kubernetes by manually creating a VolumeSnapshotContent object to represent the existing volume snapshot.
+Because VolumeSnapshotContent is a non-namespace API object, only a cluster admin may have the permission to create it.
 By specifying the `volumeSnapshotRef` the cluster admin specifies exactly which user can use the snapshot.

-The following `VolumeSnapshotContent`, for example exposes a volume snapshot with the name `7bdd0de3-aaeb-11e8-9aae-0242ac110002` belonging to a CSI driver called `testdriver.csi.k8s.io`.
+The following VolumeSnapshotContent, for example exposes a volume snapshot with the name `7bdd0de3-aaeb-11e8-9aae-0242ac110002` belonging to a CSI driver called `testdriver.csi.k8s.io`.

-A `VolumeSnapshotContent` object should be created by a cluster admin with the following fields to represent an existing snapshot:
+A VolumeSnapshotContent object should be created by a cluster admin with the following fields to represent an existing snapshot:

 - `driver` - CSI driver used to handle this volume.
 This field is required.
 - `source` - Snapshot identifying information